NEFSC/READ-EDAB-neusAtlantis/docs/developerGuidelines.md

 5. Make sure there a no conflicts.

+6. Assign, as reviewers, at least two members of the team

-6. Other team member will be notified of your request via email.
+6. These team members will be notified of your request via email.
 They will be required to review the request, possibly test the changes (by running the code locally), and ultimately merge the pull request.

 7. Delete branch on gitHub